Katie Pickles: Academic career

 After an undergraduate at the University of Canterbury (where she edited the student paper Canta) and University of British Columbia, Pickles completed a 1996 PhD titled 'Representing twentieth century Canadian colonial identity : the Imperial Order Daughters of the Empire (IODE)' at McGill University.
 Pickles returned to the University of Canterbury, rising to full professor.

 Much of Pickles' work is influenced by postcolonial and feminist approaches.

+In March 2025 Pickles was elected a Fellow of the Royal Society Te Apārangi "for being an international leader in feminist history".